airbnb-price-opt/front-end/README.md

 ## Installation
-Clone the repository and download the yarn package manager on your local machine.
+Clone the repository and download the yarn package manager on your local machine or visit the `Live Site` link provided above.

 ## Installation Command
 To install the package manager enter ```yarn install``` in the terminal